 The most time-consuming but easiest home remedy is to pick them off.

 To remove these critters, set cardboard, umbrellas, or newspapers at the bottom of the plants.
-Next, shake the plant to let the weevils fall off.
+Next, gently shake the plant to dislodge the weevils.

 Next, please put them in a sealable bag for disposal.
 Alternatively, drop them in hot, soapy water to kill them.
 Pure boiling water will also work.